 HyperText Transfer protocol provides clear rules which show how a client and server communicate.
 Let us have some points which signify more about such rules:

 - Only clients can make HTTP requests, and servers can only respond to a client’s HTTP requests.

 - A client must provide a URL while requesting a file via HTTP.

-- If URL matches the existing file, the web server sends the file content back to the browser and builds the necessary file.
+- If the URL matches the existing file, the web server sends the file content back to the browser and builds the necessary file.

-- In case, if nothing doesn’t work, the web server returns an error message to the browser and commonly shows the message of 404 not found.
+- In case, if nothing doesn’t work, the webserver returns an error message to the browser and commonly shows the message of 404 not found.

-There are lot many application servers and it’s not an easy task to choose the best one amongst all.
+There are a lot many application servers and it’s not an easy task to choose the best one amongst all.
 Some application server caters to specific website types and categories such as blogs, wikis, e-shops or CMSs (content management systems).
 If you are seeking to build a dynamic website, give extra time to select the best tool that fits your needs.
 Unless one does not wants to learn about server programming, no one can be able to build their own application server.